postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Local/Temporary variables

-Local variables, as the name suggests, are always local and have the highest priority at any given point in time.
+Local variables, as the name suggests, are always local and have the highest precedence at any given point in time.
 Sometimes, they are also referred to as temporary variables.
 Anything that is transient and needed for collection execution should go as a local variable.
 Anything that must be persisted or has to be saved after the collection execution must go as an environment or a global variable.

 Syntax: